Estee Lauder suspends senior executive over Instagram posts - NewsBreak

 Estee Lauder suspends senior executive over Instagram posts

-Feb 24 (Reuters) - Estee Lauder Cos Inc (EL.N) has placed its executive group president, John Demsey, on unpaid leave due to content posted on his Instagram account, a regulatory filing showed on Thursday.
+(Reuters) - Estee Lauder Cos Inc has placed its executive group president, John Demsey, on unpaid leave due to content posted on his Instagram account, a regulatory filing showed on Thursday.

 The Wall Street Journal reported that Demsey was suspended after backlash over a post on his personal Instagram account that contained a racial slur and jokes about COVID-19.